Multipath Channel

 Details

-The sampling frequency of a signal, specified as a positive real scalar.
+The sampling frequency of the signal, set as a positive real scalar.

 Default value |